-As part of the process of preparing our consolidated financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
+As part of the process of preparing our condensed consolidated financial statements, we are required to estimate our income taxes in each of the jurisdictions in which we operate.
 This process involves estimating our actual current tax exposure together with assessing temporary differences resulting from differing treatment of items for tax and accounting purposes.
-These differences result in deferred tax assets and liabilities, which are included within our consolidated balance sheet.
+These differences result in deferred tax assets and liabilities, which are included within our condensed consolidated balance sheets.
 We must then assess the likelihood that our deferred tax assets will be recovered from future taxable income within the relevant jurisdiction and to the extent we believe that recovery is not likely, we must establish a valuation allowance.
-We have not provided for a valuation allowance because we believe that it is more likely than not that our deferred tax assets will be recovered from future taxable income.
-Should we determine that we would not be able to realize all or part of our net deferred tax asset in the future, an adjustment to the deferred tax asset would be charged to income in the period such determination was made.
-At June 30, 2008, our gross deferred tax asset was \$66.6 million.
+We have not provided for a valuation allowance because we believe that it is more likely than not that our deferred tax assets will be recovered from future taxable to realize all or part of our net deferred tax asset in the future, an adjustment to the deferred tax asset would be charged to income in the period such determination was made.
+At June 30, 2009, our gross deferred tax asset was \$71.0 million.

-Various taxing authorities in the United States and other countries in which we do business are increasing their scrutiny of the tax structures employed by businesses.
+Various taxing authorities in the United States and other countries in which we do business scrutinize the tax structures employed by businesses.
 Companies of our size and complexity are regularly audited by the taxing authorities in the jurisdictions in which they conduct significant operations.
-We are currently under audit by the United States Internal Revenue Service ("IRS") for our fiscal years ended March 31, 2002, 2003 and 2004.
+We are currently under audit by the United States Internal Revenue Service (IRS) for our fiscal years ended March 31, 2002, 2003, 2004, 2006, 2007 and 2008.
 We recognize liabilities for anticipated tax audit issues in the United States and other tax jurisdictions based on our estimate of whether, and the extent to which, additional tax payments are probable.
 We believe that we maintain adequate tax reserves to offset any potential tax liabilities that may arise upon these and other pending audits in the United States and other countries in which we do business.
 If such amounts ultimately prove to be unnecessary, the resulting reversal of such reserves would result in tax benefits being recorded in the period the reserves are no longer deemed necessary.
 If such amounts ultimately prove to be less than an ultimate assessment, a future charge to expense would be recorded in the period in which the assessment is determined.

-Property, Plant & Equipment
+Property, Plant and Equipment

 Property, plant and equipment are stated at cost.
 Major renewals and improvements are capitalized, while maintenance and repairs are expensed when incurred.
-At June 30, 2008, the carrying value of our property and equipment totaled \$520.8 million, which represents 20.5% of our total assets.
+At June 30, 2009, the carrying value of our property and equipment totaled \$513.8 million, which represents 21.5% of our total assets.
 This carrying value reflects the application of our property and equipment accounting policies, which incorporate estimates, assumptions and judgments relative to the useful lives of our property and equipment.
 Depreciation is provided on a straight-line basis over the estimated useful lives of the related assets, which range from 5 to 7 years on manufacturing equipment, from 10 to 15 years on leasehold improvements and approximately 30 years on buildings.